 The Revolutionaries are an underground organization attempting to overthrow the Black King from his hold on the former country of Pemembras.
 They are primarily centralized in the former capital city, Borrel, although they act throughout the borders of former Pemembras.

-Beliefs and Goals
+Ideology and Goals

 The Black King had successfully rose to power in 765 by using a clandestine cell system to prevent discovery.
 The early Revolutionaries copied this method so that no member knew anyone outside of his or her own sub-cell.
 Not even the top cell has knowledge of all of the sub-cells below it.
 This is to prevent the entire organization from being wiped out if a mole infiltrates their ranks, or if a member turns traitor.
 Due to its success, this organizational system continues to this day.